What you can do to help

-Everything on this page will support you as we all get to work.
+Everything on this page will support you to make your area of Girlguiding inclusive and welcoming.

 Need to get in touch?

-If you have any questions or general feedback about the new diversity and inclusion strategic plan, you can contact [email protected]
+If you have any questions or general feedback about inclusion, you can contact [email protected]

 We actively encourage you to report any incidents of discrimination, bullying or harassment.
 This could be something that’s happened to you, or something you’ve witnessed.
 We encourage you to report this, no matter how big or small you feel the incident was, or if you’re not sure what happened counts as discrimination, bullying or harassment.
 In line with our Anti-bullying and harassment policy, you can report any incident to [email protected]